SWDSI Annual Conference 2026 · University of North Texas

 Months 10–18

-Training, governance redesign, performance system alignment
+Training, governance redesign, and performance system alignment

-Institutional capacity for human-AI collaboration
+Institutional capacity for human–AI collaboration · Sustainable processes and cultural reinforcement

 4